ibalaur/GRAPHML2SBGNML/README.md

  - SBGN-ML 0.2 (Process Description)
  - yEd 3.17.1

-To find more information, please check the [Wiki].
-Javadoc is available [here] and the full application can be directly donwloaded from here.
+To find more information, please check the [Wiki](https://github.com/ibalaur/GRAPHML2SBGNML/wiki).
+The javadoc documentation for the source files is available [here](https://github.com/ibalaur/GRAPHML2SBGNML/wiki/Code-documentation) and the full application can be directly donwloaded from here.

-All known issues and limitations of the translator are listed in the [issues] and on this [wiki page].
+Known issues are included in the [issues](https://github.com/ibalaur/GRAPHML2SBGNML/issues) and the limitations of the tool are listed on the [Limitations](https://github.com/ibalaur/GRAPHML2SBGNML/wiki/Limitations) page from the Wiki.

 ## Requirements